hyperledgendary/fabric-devenv/README.md

 When you've finished with a development environment you can suspend it using `vagrant suspend` and resume later using `vagrant up`.

 Alternatively, if you've finished with Fabric or want to start again, `vagrant destroy` will completely remove the virtual machine.

+### Known problems

+The [Vagrant cachier plugin](http://fgrehm.viewdocs.io/vagrant-cachier/) appears to cause problems with the latest version of Vagrant.